NVIDIA/deepops/docs/slurm-cluster/slurm-single-node.md

   deepops/nccl-tests-tf20.06-ubuntu18.04:latest bash -c 'cat /slurm/slurmdbd.conf'
 cat: /slurm/slurmdbd.conf: Permission denied
 ```
-Rootless docker supports building containers and majority of docker features.
+Rootless docker supports building containers and many standard docker features
-There are a few limitations.
+with a few limitations.
 These limitations can make it challenging to run
 multi node Slurm jobs, therefore for multi node jobs on Slurm the recommended
 approach is via enroot or singularity.

 A user can explicitly stop the rootless docker daemon with “stop_rootless_docker.sh”
 script, or just exit the Slurm session.
-Upon a slurm session exit processes in
+Upon exit from a slurm session the
-the session are killed therefore the user’s rootless docker process will end.
+processes in the session are killed therefore the user’s rootless docker
+process will end.
 ```
 compute-session:$ stop_rootless_docker.sh
 compute-session:$ exit